 Check out this toy, what’s inside the box surprise box.

 Play Peek a boo – object disappearance

 This one is your baby’s favorite activity for vision development.
-Bring an object, maybe a rattling toy in front of him and get his attention and then suddenly disappear it.
-You may notice your baby seems to enjoy the appearance and disappearance of objects visually.
+Bring an object, maybe a rattling toy in front of him, get his attention, and then suddenly disappear it.
+You may notice that your baby seems to enjoy the appearance and disappearance of objects visually.
 If the baby seems overstimulated, try some other time.

 Flying objects above baby so he follows along